-Channel the Supertramp within and head to the supernatural-looking Alaska.
-It’s within “the zone” so you’re almost guaranteed to see the Auroro Borealis here, and Billie’s Backpackers can be your cosy home.
+While on this colourful journey, check out the hostels in Fairbanks!
+While Aurora Borealis hunting make Billie’s Backpackers your cosy home!
 Billie’s is Alaska’s longest running hostel, described by one customer as, “like sleeping at your eccentric Great Aunt’s house”.
 It’s clear from the reviews that Billie is a local ledge and the family vibes – dog in tow – are one of a kind.

 Tip: The best view of the lights is away from the city centre, closer to the vast wilderness of Denali and Yukon.
 Billie’s is just outside of Fairbanks with regular shuttle buses to these sites, and you can even visit Bus 142 from “Into the Wild”.

 Tip: The town’s street lights are turned off every night, so we recommend renting a bike from the hostel and riding to Äkäslompolo Lake.
-Here you’ll get a wide open view for some mega photographs!
+Here you’ll get a wide-open view – perfect for some mega photographs!

 Tip: If the solar storm is strong enough then you might be able to see the pillars high in the night sky, but a clear view of the Northern horizon will give you a better chance of seeing the weaker solar storms.
 The coast of Caithness, Loch Lochmond and the Cairngorms National Park are decent aurora stops too.

 Thórsmörk, Iceland 📸:@r3dmax